 How much dirt can a robot vacuum cleaner hold?

 Robot vacuum cleaners come in different sizes, but even the smallest of them can hold up to a days’ worth of dirt.
 The sizes of the bin cups range from 300ml – 1000ml.
 Fortunately, there are robot vacuum cleaners that can empty themselves, so you don’t have to worry about taking out the “trash”.
+It’s often worth considering the size of your home and the rooms you want to clean when buying.

-Do robot vacuum cleaners scratch Hardwood floors?
+Do robot vacuum cleaners scratch Hardwood flooring?

 Are robot vacuums infallible?